ibm-cloud-docs/cloud-object-storage/object-lock.md

 ### Add or extend a retention period for an object
 {: #ol-apis-object-add}

 The Object Lock configuration is provided as XML in the body of the request.
-New requests will overwrite any existing replication rules that are present on the object, provided the `RetainUntilDate` is farther in the future than the current value.
+New requests will overwrite any existing replication rules that are present on the object, provided the `RetainUntilDate` is farther in the future than the current value, or if the object is locked under GOVERNANCE mode and the requester has the `bypass-governance-retention` permission.

 | Header        | Type   | Description                                                                                                                                                 |
 | ------------- | ------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------- |